tomsquest/q.js/README.md

 To quickly open the Q file and clearing it, [these two functions are useful](https://raw.githubusercontent.com/tomsquest/q.plugin.zsh/master/q.plugin.zsh).

-Note that the is also a ZSH Plugin, see below.
+Note that there is also a ZSH Plugin, see below.

-The two functions allows you to quickly tail Q, or to empty the Q file and tail it:
+These two functions allows you to quickly tail Q, or to empty the Q file and tail it:

 ```bash
 $ qq